sgaul/opportunity/index.md

 ## Opportunity Index

 The following presents the methodology and indicators for the Connecticut opportunity analysis.
 To download the data, go [here](https://github.com/sgaul/opportunity/blob/gh-pages/oppdata.csv).
-For more on the use of Opportunity Mapping in Connecticut, see the [Open Communities Alliance](http://www.ctoca.org/opportunity_in_connecticut) website.
+For more on the use of Opportunity Mapping in Connecticut, see the websites for the [Open Communities Alliance](http://www.ctoca.org/opportunity_in_connecticut), the [Kirwan Institute](http://kirwaninstitute.osu.edu/) and the [Connecticut Fair Housing Center](http://www.ctfairhousing.org/).

 ### What is opportunity?

-What is opportunity?
-For this analysis, opportunity is defined as environmental conditions or resources that are conducive to healthier, vibrant communities and are more likely to be conducive to helping residents in a community succeed.
+For this analysis, opportunity is defined as environmental conditions or resources that are conducive to healthier, vibrant communities and are associated with success in life, defined in a variety of ways.
 Indicators could either be impediments to opportunity (which are analyzed as negative neighborhood factors, e.g., high neighborhood poverty) or conduits to opportunity (which are analyzed as positive factors, e.g., access to an abundance of jobs).

-To map opportunity in the region, we use variables that are indicative of high and low opportunity.
-High opportunity indicators include the availability of sustainable employment, high-performing schools, a safe environment, and safe neighborhoods.
+To map opportunity in the region, we use variables that are indicative of high and low opportunity. <i>High opportunity</i> indicators include the availability of sustainable employment, high-performing schools, a safe environment, and safe neighborhoods.
 A central requirement of indicator selection is a clear connection between the indicator and opportunity.

 ## Data Sources